 Am I exaggerating?

 Ask the guy that ate a bat in China in December 2019.

 The consequences of this single action ended up being… dramatic.

 As the saying goes, a butterfly flaps its wings, a hurricane devastates China.

 So decision-making matters, and it matters in all areas of life.

-While a bad decision now is a great story later as I once read somewhere, a good decision now is an enormous investment in your future.
+While a bad decision now is a great story later as I once read somewhere, a good decision now may represent an immense source of wealth, health, and happiness in the future.

 Following a healthy diet now will drastically decrease your chances to get cancer later, which may not only be good for you but also help millions of people if you end up being a successful singer, writer, politician, or NGO director.

 We can also see it the other way around.